ProbablyItsSpirit/TCI-InternAssignment/DECISION_LOG.md

 ### Phase 3
-Now that I am done with building the core mail generating agent I'll work on the SMTP Ofc smtp is the best method if you want to do something like this and then
+Now that I am done with building the core mail generating agent I'll work on the SMTP Ofc smtp is the best method if you want to do something like this

+updated the prompt iterations